Arrive to Guatemala and transfer to nearby colonial Antigua for the evening.

 Volcan Fuego rises to the roof of the world above the streets of Antigua below.
 Once the capital of Guatemala and all Central America, Antigua resembles a living ruin.
 Mammoth churches and palaces tell the story of Antigua's past glory, and restored facades speak of a bright future.
 This morning you tour the city and admire Antigua's gilded cathedrals.
 The afternoon is yours to rent mountain bikes or explore the countryside, visit a coffee finca or macadamia nut plantation, or just people watch in the main plaza.

 Today the country celebrates Dia de los Muertos, or All Saints Day.
 Originally celebrated amongst indigenous cultures in Mexico, the holiday has since merged with the Catholic All Saints Day in many Latin American nations to become what it is today.
 Family and friends use this day to honor and pray for loved ones and remember their memory.

 Today you visit the nearby town of Sacatepequez in the highlands which is well known for its brilliant kite displays.
 Watch as the locals put the last remaining touches on their hand-made kites.
-Observe the celebrations as you watch locals honor their ancestors with celebrations to remember them this day in the cemetery and in town.
-Witness the final release of all the kites in the air and see which ones will fly the longest.
+Observe the celebrations as you watch locals honor their ancestors this day in the cemetery and in town.
+Witness the final release of all the kites in the air and see which ones fly the longest.
 Awards are often given to noted kites, such as the most colorful and longest flying.
 Return in the evening to Antigua.

 Return to the Guatemala City airport for your international flight home.